aputatun/Skin-Cancer-CNN-Assignment/README.md

 - **Data Source**: This project uses data from the [International Skin Imaging Collaboration (ISIC)](https://drive.google.com/drive/folders/1rfdJBsUWsjcBpojRrnfUjZJNtw5HzYVo?usp=drive_link)

 ## Contact
-Created by [@Ankan Putatunda] - If you have questions or suggestions, feel free to reach out!
+Created by [@aputatun] - If you have questions or suggestions, feel free to reach out!